Even today, hundreds of Icelanders worship the ancient Norse gods and goddesses. But who exactly were these deities?

 A dark realm was given to the goddess named Ran.
 She doesn’t seem to mind that she lives in the underwater version of the zombie apocalypse — she rules over drowned sailors and uses her net to drag more people to their deaths.

 Finally, Sigyn’s lot in life was caused by Loki (who else?).
-The two were married and had a son, but after he killed Balder, the gods influenced one of Loki’s other sons to tear apart the boy he shared with Sigyn.
+The two were married and had a son, but after he was involved in Balder’s death, the gods influenced one of Loki’s other sons to tear apart the boy he shared with Sigyn.
 Gruesomely, the child’s entrails were used as chains to hold Loki captive in a cave, and despite the fact that his actions were what caused the death of her only son, Sigyn remained by his side.
 When the gods left a snake to drip poison on Loki’s face, his wife caught the drops in a bowl.
 Every time the bowl was full, she had to leave to discard the venom; Loki was in agony until she returned.

 This Family Runs the Day-Night Business